 Years 3 to 6

-From Year 5, the curriculum is taught by subject specialists and children move from class to class.
+From Year 5, the children are taught by subject specialists for all their lessons and the children move from class to class.

 In Years 3 to 6 every child has one hour of English and Maths every day, and are set according to ability - movement between these sets is regularly reviewed.